Allan J. McDonald

 Allan James McDonald (July 9, 1937 – March 6, 2021) was an American engineer, aerospace consultant, author and the director of the Space Shuttle Solid Rocket Motor Project for Morton-Thiokol, a NASA subcontractor.
 In January 1986, he refused to sign off on a launch of the Space Shuttle Challenger which then broke apart 73 seconds into flight; all seven astronauts on board were killed.
+McDonald had told NASA, after he had refused to sign for the launch authorization, but his boss at Thiokol did:

+"...you cannot even accept that recommendation [to launch]. ...you're asking us to fly those solid rocket motors outside a temperature it's been qualified to fly in.
+And you can't do that.
+You can't fly any of the shuttle hardware outside of its qualification limits."

 Deeply affected by the loss of the Challenger astronauts, McDonald endeavored to reveal the truth about the pressures to stay on launch schedule that led to the tragedy.
 He co-authored the 2009 book Truth, Lies, and O-Rings: Inside the Space Shuttle Challenger Disaster.